hbctraining/Intro-to-ChIPseq/lessons/shell_review.md

 ### Resources on O2 and asking Slurm for them

-Finally, let's review some of the information for O2 and slurm in [these slides](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lectures/HPC_intro_O2_review.pdf)
+Finally, let's review some of the information for O2 and slurm in [the rest of the slides](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lectures/HPC_intro_O2_review.pdf)

 ****